bmartin1/bmartin1.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: project 1
+title: 1 NELS
-description: a project with a background image
+description: A Never-Ending Learner of Sounds to hear and understand the Web.
 img: /assets/img/12.jpg
 importance: 1
 ---